oikosdev/zpgutil/README.md

 zpgutil
 =======

-Utility library to easily use PostgreSQL from a czmq program
+Utility library to easily use PostgreSQL libpq from a czmq program, in a (pure C) object-oriented way.

 Status
 ------